lindafischer/GROUP09_2020/README.md

 # GROUP09_2020
+## How to se the current version:
+  1. Download ReadGraph.java, DSatur.java, BruteForce.java and HelperFunctions.java
+  2. Compile ReadGraph.java (make sure that all the files are in the same directory!)
+  3. Run ReadGraph.java

-## Guide on how to use the helper function file:
+### Guide on how to use the helper function file:
 HelperFunction.java contains cleaned up versions of the functions to compute the adjacency matrix and the list with the degrees for each node.
 This way our code can be kept cleaner.